alexandermander/SLP/main.typ

 As @fig:crak shows, the password is cracked and it took less then 1 second to crack the password, since the password is a weak password.
+This is why its important to always have a strong password on your WiFi access point, so that attackers not can easily crack the password and get access to your private network.

 #pagebreak()